isabella232/docs-hub-ih/docs/user_guide.md

 - IH retrieves the `DataModel` entity with specified ID.
 If the `DataModel` entity is not available, import of the data source will fail.

+- IH retrieves schema from the provided URL in case `schemaUrl` attribute is given in the `DataModel` entity or extracts schema from the  `DataModel` entity in case `schema` or `schemaEncoded` attribute is given

-- IH extracts schema from the `DataModel` entity, parses it and retrieves referenced external schemas if any
+- IH parses the schema and retrieves referenced external schemas if any.

 - IH registers a data source type corresponding to the data model (Orion type) if not yet registered.
 Name of the data source type matches the model name (which matches Orion type) where forbidden character slash `/` is replaced with colon `:`.